mikecheninoulu/SMG/classification/SMG/1_st-gcn_smg/README.md

 Before training and testing, for convenience of fast data loading, the datasets should be converted to proper file structure that can fit all the STGCN-based models.

-Download the training and validating datasets of iMiGUE from codalab, named 'datasets for phase 1 for the classification track'.
+Download the SMG datasets (1-35 for training and validating, 36-40 for testing).

-You can find the pre-processed data we prepared from the below path:
+Or you can find the [pre-processed data](https://drive.google.com/file/d/1fxHOmWrSjU5esZAa4p_Kqc-70QAPXXND/view?usp=share_link) we prepared  directly and put it to the below path:

 st-gcn_smg/data/SMGskeleton